intuition-dev/INTUITION/src/README.md

-# Metabake
+# MetaBake

 ## 'All my friends KNOW the low-coder'

-#### Metabake is open source and extensible low-code productivity tool for front-end developers.
+#### MetaBake is open source and extensible low-code productivity tool for front-end developers.

 ## Overview

-Metabake(mbake) provides all the necessary tools for a developer to write cleaner code quicker, with `pug` and livereload out of the box.
+MetaBake(mbake) provides all the necessary tools for a developer to write cleaner code quicker, with `pug` and livereload out of the box.

 You can gradually adopt it while it allows you to develop quicker - and with clean simplicity - Static Websites, Web Components, custom CMS/E-Commerce, CRUD and all sorts of dynamic web-apps.